sitemule/ILEastic/README.md

 # ILEastic
-It is a self contained web application server for the ILE environment on IBM i running microservices.
+It is a self contained web application server for the ILE environment on IBM i to run microservices.

-ILEastic is a service program that provides a simple, blazing fast programmable HTTP server for your application so you easy can plug your RPG code into a services infrastructure or make simple web applications without the need of any third party webserver products.
+ILEastic is a service program that provides a simple, blazing fast programmable HTTP server for your application.
+You can easily plug your RPG code into a services infrastructure and make simple web applications without the need of any third party webserver products.

 Basically it is a HTTP application server you can bind into your own ILE RPG